HPSCTerrSys/SLOTH/doc/content/maintenance.md

 git push origin YOURDEVELOPBRANCHNAME
 # And open a PR from the GitHub website.
 ```

-When you are finished developing, commit your changes with a meaningful commit message, push the new commits to the remote, and create a PR (pull request) to start merging your changes into the master branch.
-Someone from the maintenance team will review your request and decide whether your development is ready to move to the master branch and become part of **SLOTH**.

 It is always welcome to provide an example of your new development, to help other users better understand your methods.
 The easiest and most useful way is to write a small example in a Jupyter notebook, e.g. using the [JSC Jupyter Hub](https://jupyter-jsc.fz-juelich.de/hub/home).
 You can download this Jupyter notebook as an `.ipynb` file, which contains all the generated output and can be easily included in your documentation.
 To include the example in SLOTH, put the example files in `examples/` and link the new file with the `index.rst` (see examples already included).
 Render the documentation and the new example will be included.